rwk-unil/sapphire/doc/DNANexus.md

 Please note that all scripts below will use the DNANexus CLI tool `dx`.
 For the scripts to work the dx CLI tool should have the correct project selected and the user should be logged in. (already done if running from ttyd instance)

-Please run `dx login` to login
+- Please run `dx login` to login

-Please run `dx select` to select the correct project before running the scripts
+- Please run `dx select` to select the correct project before running the scripts

-In this guide we will use a destination folder named `SAPPHIRE` within our project.
+In this guide we will use a **destination** folder named `SAPPHIRE`.
 If you want to change this, update the `--destination` arguments for all scripts below, as steps depend on the previous steps, don't move files, changes names, destinations etc. Please don't use spaces in the destination path.

-Warning: For all steps check that the jobs did finish successfully before running the next step.
+**Warning:** For all steps check that the jobs did finish successfully before running the next step.
 If some jobs fail relaunch them.
 If there is a persisting issue, solve it.
 If you need help, open an issue on the github page.

 ### Create and run the PP-Toolkit builder